 Because most nursing programs have more students than available spots, it creates a waiting list.
 Students can sit on a wait list for years before beginning.
 So, if you are looking to get into a nursing school as soon as possible, you’ll want to find an accelerated nursing program with multiple starts per year and no wait list, like Roseman University.

 Roseman University’s ABSN program has two campuses in Las Vegas, NV and Salt Lake City Utah.
 Both have 3 start dates each year, but, as of right now, only Salt Lake City’s campus has no wait list.
-That means you can enroll now and become a nurse in 16 months.
+That means you can enroll now and earn a BSN in less than 18 months.

 Before you can be accepted, most nursing schools require you to pass a basic academic skills test.
 For Roseman University’s ABSN program, you must take an exam called the Test of Essential Academic Skills (TEAS V).
 It’s a multiple-choice assessment that measures a student’s basic knowledge in reading, science, math and English, through 150 scored questions and 20 non-scored questions.